RocketMaster404/Individuellt-projekt---Biblioteket/README.md

 4. Mina lån
 5. Logga ut

-1. Visa Böcker
+Visa Böcker:
 Shows the user all the books in the library

-2. Låna bok
+Låna bok:
 The user can choose an avalible book to borrow

-3. Lämna tillbaka bok
+Lämna tillbaka bok:
 The user can return a borrowed book

-4. Mina lån
+Mina lån:
 Shows the user what books the y have borrowed.

-5. Logga ut
+Logga ut:
 The user returns to the log in screeen.
 The have 3 tries to completed the login in - if failed the program shuts down.